htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

 Statement => a bigger piece of code that does not produce a value on itself, performs actions, like a complete sentence

 JavaScript expects statements and expressions in different places.
 It means in template literals, it expects expressions, not statement.

+## Ternary Operator

+ternary operator => similar to if/else statement but all in one line

+condition ? if true : else

+it produces a value.